IBM PCjr: Expansion

 Internally the PCjr did have expansion slots to support specific upgrades: a RAM upgrade, a modem, and a floppy drive.

-On the right side of the machine, the system bus was exposed for use with "sidecars," upgrade modules which attached to the side of the machine.
+On the right side of the machine, the system bus was exposed for use with "sidecars" – upgrade modules which attached to the side of the machine.
 Third-party manufacturers produced a number of expansion units for the PCjr.

 Software

-The primary OS for the PCjr was PC DOS, like the IBM PC, and it supported a large amount of PC software, with some incompatibilities.
+The primary OS for the PCjr is PC DOS, like the IBM PC, and it supports a large amount of PC software, with some incompatibilities.

 PC DOS 2.10 is the minimum version of DOS required for the PCjr.
 IBM's OEM versions of MS-DOS supported the machine up to DOS 3.30, but memory expansion was required for DOS 3.20 and 3.30.

 Like the original PC, the PCjr has BASIC in ROM, but includes Cartridge BASIC instead of Cassette BASIC.
 In addition to cartridge support, it extended the standard IBM BASIC with commands to support the new video and audio functionality.
 The system will boot into Cartridge BASIC if no cartridge or boot disk is present.

 Compatibility

 The register mapping of the PCjr's video hardware is different from the IBM CGA card, so software that tries to modify or read registers directly will not work.
 The PCjr has a "gate" register to which software writes the number of the video register to be accessed, followed by the value to be written into it.
 Alteration of other CRTC registers cannot be assumed to produce the same results from the PCjr video system as from the CGA.

-Programs for the CGA that manipulate the CRTC start address, and that rely on address wrap-around above address 0xBC000, may not work correctly on the PCjr because it always has a 32 KB contiguous block of RAM in the video area from address 0xB8000 through 0xBFFFF.
-The PCjr's video memory cannot be moved above 128k if expansion memory is added, so some PC software that ran off of self-booting disks would not work on a PCjr if the software required more than 128k of RAM.
+Programs for the CGA that manipulate the CRTC start address and that rely on address wrap-around above address 0xBC000 may not work correctly on the PCjr because it always has a 32 KB contiguous block of RAM in the video area from address 0xB8000 through 0xBFFFF.
+The PCjr's video memory cannot be moved above 128 KB if expansion memory is added, so some PC software on self-booting disks do not work on a PCjr if the software requires more than 128 KB of RAM.

-The floppy controller on the PCjr also had its I/O registers mapped into different ports than on the PC, and since the PCjr did not have DMA, the BIOS routines for handling floppy access were different and more complex than those on the PC.
-Software that tried to perform direct, low-level disk access (mainly utilities, but also the occasional game such as Dunzhin: Warrior of Ras) would not work unless it was rewritten for the PCjr.
+The floppy controller on the PCjr also maps its I/O registers into different ports from the PC, and since the PCjr does not have DMA, the BIOS routines for handling floppy access are different from and more complex than those on the PC.
+Software that tries to perform direct, low-level disk access (mainly utilities, but also the occasional game such as Dunzhin: Warrior of Ras) do not work unless rewritten for the PCjr.